- be_ixf; php_sdk; php_sdk_1.4.18

-MBA, Southern Oregon University, 2011; BS, Business Administration, Management, Southern Oregon University, 2009; Summer Immersion Program, Hochschule fur Technik und Wirtschaft des Saarlandes, University of Applied Sciences (HTW), Saabrucken, Germany, 2009; AS, Rogue Community College, 2008
+Doctor of Business Administration (DBA), Grand Canyon University, 2022; MBA, Southern Oregon University, 2011; BS, Business Administration, with a focus in Management, Southern Oregon University, 2009; Summer Immersion Program, Hochschule fur Technik und Wirtschaft des Saarlandes, University of Applied Sciences (HTW), Saabrucken, Germany, 2009; AS, Business Administration, Rogue Community College, 2008

 After a 20-year career in marketing management with Bristol-Myers Squibb and Johnson & Johnson Mark decided to pursue a teaching career.
 His research interests include: corporate culture, sales force management, and international marketing.
 Mark has published several papers in such journals as International Marketing Review, The Academy of Management Journal, and the Journal of Business and Psychology.
 Mark serves as a consultant in the biotech industry providing firms with software solutions to sales management issues, marketing research, and disposition of obsolete inventory.

 MBA, Southern Oregon University, 1997; BS, Accounting, Southern Oregon University 1996; CPA, Oregon